 The 11 Best Street Photographers in New York City

 If you truly want a good measure of what a city and its people are like, take to the streets.
-This explains why there is a robust community of New York City street photographers, with the great city drawing creatives like a magnet.
+This also explains why there is a robust community of New York City street photographers.
+In fact, it’s like the great city drawing creatives like a magnet.
 Here are some of the best among them.
 With its huge multicultural population and vibrant streets famously teeming with life 24/7, NYC aims to be something for everyone.

 1. James Maher